suslovvr/runawfe-server/wfe-web/src/main/java/ru/runa/wfe/web/framework/README.txt

 Core:

 - class Servlet is entry point.
-Register it (or its fubclass if you like) in web.xml.
+Register it (or its subclass if you like) in web.xml.
   Specify servlet init parameter "configurationClass" -- full class name of ServletConfiguration subclass.

 - subclass of ServletConfiguration must have default constructor.
   It is responsible for constructing instances of UriToHandlerMapper and RequestParamsParser.

 - class RequestHandler is abstract base class for all request handlers.
-  See package ../extra for some useful subclasses.
+  See package extra for some useful subclasses.

 - subclass of UriToHandlerMapping maps request URI to RequestHandler instances, collecting path parameters along.
-  I assume it's to be done by splitting URI to components (by '/' char) and doing nested switch() on each component;
+  I assume it to be done by splitting URI to components (by '/' char) and doing nested switch() on each component;
   there is a helper class UriToHandlerMapping.PathComponents for that.
 Path parameters can only occupy whole component.

 - subclass of RequestParamsParser parses path parameters and HttpServletRequest.getParametersMap() into new instance